WP-Panda/masterhand.pros/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.59: Many and various tweaks and improvements; a recommended update for all.
+* 1.16.62: Various small tweaks and improvements, including fixing an UpdraftCentral error when installing plugin or theme on a slow connection.
+A recommended update for all.